AntDisarm/AGOTCK3Mod/README.md

-**These mods are standalone and do not require the original mods to function.**
+**These standalone mods function independently and don't require the original mods.**

-To install, you will need to manually place these mods into your Crusader Kings III mods folder.
-This folder is typically located within your Paradox Interactive documents directory.
+**Manual Installation:**  Download and extract the mods, then place them into your Crusader Kings III mod folder located in your Paradox Interactive documents directory.

+**Load Order:** Use the provided `AGOT.zip` file with Irony Mod Manager to easily set up the correct mod load order.
+This file corresponds to the mod list found [here](https://www.reddit.com/r/CK3AGOT/comments/1gr0jyy/mods_just_sharing_my_essentials_mods_compatible/).